Your Definitive Guide to Luxury Fashion's Game of Creative Director Musical Chairs

 Scroll down for your definitive guide to luxury’s creative directors, old and new.

-olivier rousteing, balmain met gala, blue carpet, black man, designer Olivier Rousteing just announced his exit from Balmain, after an incredible 14 years at the brand.
+Earlier this month, Olivier Rousteing announced his exit from Balmain after an incredible 14 years at the brand.
 Speaking about the decision to step down, the designer shared, “I am deeply proud of all that I’ve accomplished, and profoundly grateful to my exceptional team at Balmain, my chosen family, in a place that has been my home for the past 14 years.
 My thanks go to Mr. Rachid Mohamed Rachid and Matteo Sgarbossa for their unwavering belief in me and for entrusting me with this extraordinary opportunity.
 As I look ahead to the future and the next chapter of my creative journey, I will always hold this treasured time close to my heart.”
+His replacement has since been confirmed, tapping ATLEIN’s Antonin Tron as Rousteing’s successor.

 Hermes’ New Creative Director: Grace Wales Bonner for Menswear